 - Follow-up call provided till market close, So Mostly you’ll be in safe zone

-- We assure you 85-90% accuracy in our NSE Intraday Stock Tips on consistent basis.
+- We assure you 85-90% accuracy in our Intraday Tips on consistent basis.

-Stock Research provides Daily 3 to 4 Powerful Inverted Head and Shoulders Reversal Pattern Intraday Tips with above 85%-90% Accuracy.
+Stock Research provides Daily 3 to 4 NSE India Equity Intraday Tips based on the most powerful Inverted Head and Shoulders Reversal Pattern with above 85%-90% Accuracy.